mecid/mecid.github.io/_posts/2024-05-21-discovering-app-features-with-tipkit-customizations.md

 }
 ```

-Here, we define the MyCustomTipViewStyle conforming to the TipViewStyle protocol.
-In the makeBody function we define multiple stacks to organize the presentation of the tip.
-As you can see in the example above, we can fully customize the view displaying the tip using SwiftUI @ViewBuilder.
+Here, we define the *MyCustomTipViewStyle* conforming to the *TipViewStyle* protocol.
+In the *makeBody* function we define multiple stacks to organize the presentation of the tip.
+As you can see in the example above, we can fully customize the view displaying the tip using SwiftUI *@ViewBuilder*.

 ```swift
 extension TipViewStyle where Self == MyCustomTipViewStyle {